 Classworks will be announced, we expect to hold 2 classworks total.
 Since we have to hold all exams online, the classworks will be closed book, closed notes.

 Midterm and final exams are closed notes, closed book.

-Passing Grade: No predetermined grade to pass the course, but lower than 30% is very likely to fail.
+Passing Grade: No predetermined grade to pass the course.

 Makeup Policy: Medical report holders will be entitled for the midterm make up, and ONLY ONE classwork makeup in the last week of the semester.
 Classwork makeup will be comprehensive, and both midterm and classwork makeups will definitely be more difficult.
 We will give no makeups for the quizzes.

 |4||Regular expressions and languages||3-re.pdf

 The following is on the cover pages of your midterm and final exams.
 Most students do not read this *valuable* information, but everyone SHOULD.
 These rules apply to classworks as well:

 The rules 4 and 5 above point out the fact that this course is a FORMAL, THEORY course.
 All proofs should be presented as formal expressions, the same way discussed in class.
 Long paragraphs/sentences of trying to explain a possible answer does not mean that you will receive any credit.
 This is not a humanities course, do not write essays to answer the questions.Let us reiterate